HashEx/mns-docs/docs/resolver.rst

 Cryptoaddresses Resolver
 ========

-It's too complicated to remember your crypto address like Mx0000.
-When you provide somebody an address or qr code, you could easily get a mistake.
+It's too complicated to remember your crypto address like Mx3b22ca335b9f55af452d8c4b117ee06578505282.
+When you provide somebody an address or QR code, you could easily get a mistake.
 So we created a helpful feature which connects your domain (classical or decentralized) with an address, delegation private key and coin ticker.

 MNS Standard
 --------